D9fal/PP1-Sanitz-clinic/README.md

 - [GitHub](https://github.com/) - Used for version control and hosting.
 - [Am I Responsive](https://amiresponsive.co.uk/) - Used to verify responsiveness of website on different devices.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
-- [Font Awesome] - Used for icons in footer.
+- [Font Awesome](https://fontawesome.com/) - Used for icons in footer.
-- [Balsamiq] - Used to generate Wireframe images.
+- [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
-- [Am I Responsive] - Used to verify responsiveness of website on different devices.

 ## Ressources Used